Bob Humphreys (athlete)

-Bob Humphreys (March 30, 1936 – September 16, 2022) was a retired male track and field athlete from the United States.
+Robert Keith Humphreys (March 30, 1936 – September 16, 2022) was an American track and field athlete and professional football player.

+Early life

+Robert Keith Humphreys was born on March 30, 1936, in Los Angeles.
+He attended Jordan High School in Long Beach, California.

+Track career

 He competed in the men's discus throw and the shot put event during his career.
 His career highlight was a gold medal in the discus at the 1963 Pan American Games, setting a Pan Am Record at time.

+1962, Humphreys competed for the Pasadena Olympians track club.
+1963 Humphreys represented the USA vs Germany and Poland in international competition.